 4. Use what you have at home as part of your camping kit

 Freezer bags are perfect for transporting food.
-They also make a make a good substitute for ice packs if you don’t have any – just fill them up with water and freeze them oversight.
+They also make a good substitute for ice packs if you don’t have any – just fill them up with water and freeze them overnight.
+(Double bag though, to avoid any accidents!)

 5. Take food stocks with you